hiero-ledger/hiero-json-rpc-relay/docs/rate-limiting.md

 You can configure which backend store to use for rate limiting via environment variables:

 - **IP_RATE_LIMIT_STORE**: Specifies the rate limit store to use.
 Valid values:
-  - "LRU": In-memory store (default fallback).
+  - "LRU": In-memory store.
   - "REDIS": Redis-based store.
-  - Any other custom type if you have implemented a custom store and added it to `SUPPORTED_RATE_LIMIT_STORE_TYPES`.
+  - Any other custom type if you have implemented a custom store and added it to the `RateLimitStoreType` enum.
     If not set, the relay will fall back to using Redis when `REDIS_ENABLED=true`, otherwise it uses LRU.
 - **REDIS_ENABLED**: If `true`, enables Redis-based rate limiting when `IP_RATE_LIMIT_STORE` is not explicitly set.
 Default: `false`.
 - **REDIS_URL**: The Redis connection URL (e.g. `redis://localhost:6379`).
 Required when using Redis store.